khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Help text

 Help text can be used as additional instructions to the user when filling in the form.
+It should be:

+* **Contextual**: An example or an explanation of the field, not a generic "Enter" or a repetition of the label.
+If it's an example, it must start with "e.g.".
+* **Helpful**: If it doesn’t add value and make things easier for the user, it shouldn’t be used.
+* **Short**: It should be a short sentence or a small paragraph, not a single word or a big paragraph.

 It’s styled using the "Secondary" text style and should always be placed below the form element.
-In most cases, it should be a short sentence, not a paragraph or a single word.
 Additionally, a [help link](/usability/helping-users) can be provided to give supplemental information.
+If there isn't enough space for help text, consider using a [placeholder](#placeholder).

 Todo: Add live component block with code example (help text)